 Larisa Semenovna was born on December 27, 1934 in Kherson, Ukrainian SSR, Soviet Union.
-Her father, Diriy Semyon Andreyevich (1906-1943), was killed in the Battle of Stalingrad.
-Her mother, Barabanyuk Pelagia Anisimovna (1902-1975), was a cleaning woman.
-Since her childhood Larisa dreamed of the ballet.
-She joined choreographic studio at House of Folk Art.
+The father Diriy Semyon Andreyevich (1906-1943) was killed in the Battle of Stalingrad.
+Her mother Barabanyuk Pelagia Anisimovna (1902-1975) was a cleaning woman.
+Since her childhood Larisa dreamed of ballet.
+She joined choreographic studio at the House of Folk Art.
 When the studio was closed Larisa became involved in gymnastics.
 In 1950 she became a member of the national team of Ukraine at the Championship in Kazan.

-In 1953, Larisa graduated from high school and entered the Kiev Polytechnic Institute.
-She successfully performed at the World Festival of Youth and Students in Bucharest, where she received her first gold medal.
-Soon she transferred to the Institute of Physical Culture.
+Later, in 1953, Larisa entered the Kiev Polytechnic Institute.
+The girl successfully performed at the World Festival of Youth and Students in Bucharest, where she received her first gold medal.
+Soon she was transferred to the Institute of Physical Culture.

 In 1954, the USSR national team won the first place at the world championship, and Larisa won the first gold medal of the world champion.

-In 1968, 1972, 1976 Latynina was a coach of the Olympic team of the USSR in gymnastics.
+You know, in 1968, 1972, 1976 Latynina was a coach of the Olympic team of the USSR.
 She was a member of the organizing committee Olympics-80.

-In 2012, Larisa Latynina and Michael Phelps became the faces of the brand Louis Vuitton.
+In 2012, Latynina and Michael Phelps became the faces of the brand Louis Vuitton.

 Ivan Ilyich Latynin was her first husband.
 Their daughter Tatiana Latynina was born in 1958.
 By the way, Larissa performed at the world championship, being on the fifth month of pregnancy, and no one even knew about it.